PostHog/posthog.com/contents/blog/inflated-risk-seems-riskier.md

 So we got comfortable with doing something bigger and not owning the whole pie.
 Tim and I had been pushing for months and stopped to ask ourselves, if we continued on this path and were 80 years old, would we be happy with what we did in our career?
 We both said no, for us it was slow and dull.
 We decided to aim bigger and do something more exciting.

-We reorganised everything around weekly product launches.
+We reorganized everything around weekly product launches.
 Yes that’s right, not sprints, build and validate the product with 10-15 customers in a week.
 It sounds ludicrously outrageous, and it was.
-But demonstrating a product rather than a landing page or mockups got us the high quality validation we needed to move on to the next idea.
-We got comfortable throwing out what we’d built - as cliche as it sounds, the light bulb moment is realizing you never throw away the lessons.
+But demonstrating and giving access to a product rather than a landing page or mockups got us the high quality validation we needed to move on to the next idea.
+We got comfortable throwing out what we’d built - as cliché as it sounds, the light bulb moment is realizing you never throw away the lessons.
 If you’d like more detail, I wrote more on [our time before YC](https://posthog.com/blog/before-yc).

 [](https://static.fjcdn.com/pictures/Awesome+what's+up_a3e2d0_4319326.png)